‘At least 10’ reported dead as huge explosion rocks Lebanon’s capital Beirut

 ‘Very high number of injuries’, health minister tells media, in blast near port

-The scene of an explosion in Beirut on Tuesday.
-Photograph: Anwar Amro/AFP via Getty Images
+Firefighters try to put out a blaze at the scene of an explosion in Lebanon’s capital Beirut.
+Photograph: Stringer/AFP via Getty Images

 A huge explosion near the centre of Beirut killed at least 10 people, injured hundreds and sent shockwaves across the Lebanese capital, witnesses and security sources said.